data-doge/blue-ridge-labs-fellowship-code-sample/cobudget-rake.md

+*walkthrough: how customized email notifications are delivered to cobudget users - part1 / 5*

 ### `rake cobudget:deliver_recent_activity_digest`

 this is where everything starts. this rake task will be set to run every 10 minutes on our heroku server. when it runs, it sends customized notification emails to every user on cobudget who is due for delivery.